 Innovation like HYBRIT is an essential part of cutting down on industrial emissions.
 Industrial practices are so deeply ingrained in our society—they were the start of the Industrial Revolution—making them hard and expensive to change.
-The HYBRIT project estimates that their steel will cost 20 to 30% more than normal steel when taking in to account the cost of electricity versus coke.
-However, it is important to take into account that we are running out of fossil fuels, so soon coke and other fossil fuels will become much more expensive as they become scarce across the world.
+The HYBRIT project estimates that their steel will cost 20 to 30% more than normal steel when taking into account the cost of electricity versus coke.
+However, it is important to take into account that the world running out of fossil fuels, so soon coke and other fossil fuels will become much more expensive as they become scarce across the world.

 The cement industry accounted for 8% of global emissions in 2016—2.2 billion tonnes of carbon dioxide.
 Cement is in a critical place in the economy; it is the key component of concrete, which is the basis of the world's infrastructure.
-In order to cut down on emissions, we have to reduce clinker usage (the primary source of emissions) and develop innovative new ways to change how technology is used.
+Cement is often created from clinker, a key component that releases greenhouse gas emissions during its production.
+Clinker is the primary source of emissions from cement production.
+To cut down on emissions, we have to reduce clinker usage and develop innovative new ways to change how technology is used.

-In order to produce clinker, the primary component of cement, carbon has to be removed from limestone by heating it in a kiln, which releases carbon dioxide.
+To produce clinker, the primary component of cement, carbon has to be removed from limestone by heating it in a kiln, which releases carbon dioxide.
 A major part of reducing emissions is reducing the amount of clinker.
-Right now, Indian companies are the only in the sector with significantly less clinker, mainly due to access to other waste such as fly ash or slag.
+Right now, Indian companies are the only ones in the sector with significantly less clinker, mainly due to access to other waste such as fly ash or slag.

 While that is a long list, the cement industry is one of the most powerful industries in the world.
 Currently, it only gives 6% of revenue to research and development, on average, a small number.
 If innovation is given more attention, these goals can be met and a significant portion of the world's greenhouse gases can be cut.